aputhin/design-patterns-study/singleton/README.md

 ### Intent

-"Ensure a class only has one instance, and provide a global point of access to it."
+> Ensure a class only has one instance, and provide a global point of access to it.

 ### How does it work?